-Fig. 5.1.
-(LEFT) Simulation strategy of the DICE intercomparison case and (RIGHT) participant models.
+Fig. 5.1. (left) Simulation strategy of the DICE intercomparison case. (right) participant models.

-Some of the results obtained from the MesoNH model are shown in Figure 5.2.
-It is found that for the coupled runs (Simple Column Model + Land Surface Model) the specific humidity is much larger than the observed, in good correspondence with larger latent heat flux (and smaller sensible heat flux) than the observed values.
-It is found that the root depth for this site (extracted from the climatologically database that the model has) it is too high.
-When the root depths are reduced to more realistic ones (more representative of the site) there is a better agreement between the model results and observations.
-We are currently preparing a manuscript (Jiménez et al., 2015b) to summarise some of the sensitivity tests made with the MesoNH model (such as the vertical grid, parameterizations used, ...).
+The intercomparison work is still in progress but some of the results obtained from the MesoNH model are shown in Fig. 5.2.
+It is found that for the coupled runs (Simple Column Model + Land Surface Model) the specific humidity is much larger than the observed in good correspondence with larger latent heat flux and smaller sensible heat flux than the observed values.